 Some tea bags are worse than others.
 The “fancy” “silken” tea bags from some coffee shops (you know the ones!) aren’t silk at all.
 They’re plastic.
 But even some of the tea bags you can buy at home are deceptive and made from plastic too.
 And don’t be fooled by greenwashing, some tea bags claim to be made of biodegradable materials, but the glue used to hold them together is made from plastic!

 What’s a tea lover to do?
 Choose looseleaf, bulk tea.
-(I’m tagging a few stores near me, but there may be some great options near you too!)
-Bring your own container and stock up!
-(Remember, organic and Fair Trade is best, whenever possible.)
+Remember, organic and Fair Trade is best, whenever possible.

 Did you know about this?
 How do you prepare your tea?